Excise Tax on Whiskey

 Negotiations and Show of Military Force

 Hamilton advocated using military force; President George Washington instead put state militia on the ready and sent in negotiators.
-When talks proved fruitless, Washington acquiesced to Hamilton's view and led a force of 13,000 troops, more than he had commanded during the Revolutionary War, into Western Pennsylvania.
-Washington remained in Bedford while Hamilton and Virginia Gov. Henry Lee marched to the Monongahela River.
+When talks proved fruitless, Washington acquiesced to Hamilton's view and led a force of 13,000 troops, more than he had commanded during the Revolutionary War, into Western Pennsylvania, to Bedford.
+Washington returned to Philadelphia while Hamilton and Virginia Gov. Henry Lee continued the march to the Monongahela River.
 By the time the federal force arrived, the rebellion had collapsed, and most rebels had fled.

 Treason and Pardon